sungsujaing/Happy_Dog_Detection/README.md

 # Smiling_Dog_Detection

-This project aims to build a simple image classifier that differentiate happy dogs from sad dogs.
+This project aims to build a simple image classifier that differentiates happy dogs from sad dogs.
 Step by step model building processes are explored.
 The best model is used to see if Lucky is happy or sad.

 ## Version 2
-The model from verion 1 suffered from overfitting.
+The model from version 1 suffered from overfitting.
 The model has been improved by making the structure less complex and by adding more data augmentation.

 ### Hyperparam search